carbon-language/carbon-lang/llvm/docs/Proposals/VectorizationPlan.rst

   VPUser, but no operands.

 :VPUser:
-  A VPValue representing a general vertex in the def-use graph of VPlan.
-It has operands which are of type VPValue.
-When instantiated, it represents a live-out Instruction that exists outside VPlan.
+  A VPUser represents an entity that uses a number of VPValues as operands.
   VPUser is similar in some aspects to LLVM's User class.

 :VPInstruction:
   A VPInstruction is both a VPRecipe and a VPUser.
 It models a single